 You’ve perfected your recipe, baked a fresh batch, and let the cookies cool off.
-Now you’re wondering how to pack cookies for eCommerce shipping without them crumbling.
+Now you’re wondering how to pack cookies for eCommerce shipping without any shipping issues.
 This is a critical skill that anyone who sells baked goods needs to master.

 Keep reading the essentials on how to pack cookies for shipping in the following sections.

 Some of the most popular cookies are decorated cookies.
 After all, who doesn’t love a dessert that has their favorite cartoon character or celebrity on it?
 Because of the intricate icing work involved, decorated cookies need their own form of care.

 Here is how to ship decorated cookies successfully:

 - Allow them plenty of time to dry and cool.
 Detailed icing work is the claim to fame of decorated cookies.
 If you don’t allow the icing enough time to sit, you risk all of it getting smudged once the cookie is packaged up.
 Give your masterful creations at least 1-2 hours to sit and dry.
 Lightly touch the edge of one with a toothpick after this time has elapsed to check it.
 If you bake your cookies in the same facility they're packaged in, make sure your warehousing layout accounts for this step.

 - Wrap them individually.
 It’s difficult to ensure a decorated cookie keeps its image if it’s sitting next to another.
 This is why you should have cellophane sleeves for each decorated cookie.
 The plastic also works as a little more padding between each cookie and other packing materials.